Latin Kings: "Kingism" ideology

-John H. Richardson wrote in the February 1997 issue of New York magazine that the Kings had a "unique mixture of intense discipline, revolutionary politics and a homemade religion called 'Kingism.
-He suggests that this makes "a potent mixture for troubled ghetto kids whose lives lacked structure and hope."
+John H. Richardson wrote in the February 1997 issue of New York magazine that the Kings had a "unique mixture of intense discipline, revolutionary politics and a homemade religion called 'Kingism'."
 Kingism is a blend of tribal gang rhetoric and religious mysticism.
 As one member put it, the Manifesto is "considered our Bible", and reading it is to go "from the darkness to the light".

-The Latin Kings operate under strict codes and guidelines that are conveyed in a lengthy constitution, and they follow the teachings of the King Manifesto.
-According to the Manifesto, there are three stages or cycles of Nation life that constitute Kingism:
+The Latin Kings operate under strict codes and guidelines conveyed in a lengthy constitution, and they follow the teachings of the King Manifesto.